 If you put time and money into encouraging employees to play games and attend off-site team-building activities together, you can build a better team environment and culture, which translates into better teamwork and camaraderie between employees and increased productivity at work.

-10. Engaged Employees Create a Better Brand Through Better Customer Service
+10. Engaged Employees Maintain Effective Customer Service

 When you create the conditions for employees to feel more engaged in their work, they convey a much more authentic, positive representation of your company than any amount of advertising can do.
 A Gallup report stated that engaged employees can even increase sales by around 20%.
 Satisfied employees lead to satisfied customers.

-Long- and Short-Term Investments in Employees
+What is Long- and Short-Term Investments in Employees?

 Google made a significant long-term investment in its employees: staff members are encouraged to use 20% of their time (or approximately 1 day per week) on projects they feel passionately about but that don’t have an immediate, obvious return.

-That investment has resulted in major innovations and products, such as Gmail and Google Maps, and all it costs Google is the employee’s standard salary for that time.
+In the long run, that investment has resulted in major innovations and products, such as Gmail and Google Maps, and all it costs Google is the employee’s standard salary for that time.

 Smaller companies—even startups—can adopt a similar practice to create an exciting culture where employees are encouraged to innovate and experiment with new ideas.